Ch-Jameel/Mask-Detection-App/README.md

 ## Conclusion
 This YOLOv8-powered mask detection app ensures high accuracy and speed, making it ideal for real-world deployment in areas like public safety and health monitoring.

+## Very Important Note

+I use the custom function to handle the dataset formats for YOLO.
+However, I did not upload the custom.py code file due to my code privacy